Because the health and welfare of our guests is the number one priority, hotels are currently providing modified breakfast offerings,

 Meeting facilities.
 Pacific Heights Meeting room offers 920 square feet with a max capacity of 70.
 We also have an overflow area right outside the meeting room that may be rented.

 Higher rates may apply for holidays/special events

 Lobby Fireplace.
 What better way to end a long day than by curling up in front of a glowing fire?
 Relax with a good book, get a little work done or perhaps play one of our board games while you enjoy the comforts of our plush fireside couches.

-Self-parking fee and valet parking fee are available for guests.
+Valet parking fee are available for guests.
 Off-site parking is at 750 Bush Street, one block from the hotel.
 Off-site valet parking is $52 and off-site garage parking is nominal fee $42.

 Cable or satellite television, CNN® or other 24 hour news station

 AM/FM radio stereo.
 All rooms come with an AM/FM Bluetooth radio that offers a charging station and an auxiliary cable.